 - Customer reviews are not permitted.

-The language of the ad must match the language of the main Amazon site where the ad will show.
+The language of the ad must match the language of the main Amazon site where the ad will display.

-If the book is in a foreign language, the headline or custom text or book title must clearly state that the book is not in the language of the main Amazon site where the ad appears.
+- Customizable headline or custom text, where applicable, must be in the language of the main Amazon site where the ad will display.